w3f/polkadot-wiki/docs/learn/learn-runtime-upgrades.md

 the logic stored on-chain and removes the coordination challenge of requiring thousands of node operators to upgrade in advance of a given block number.
-Polkadot stakeholders propose and approve upgrades through the [on-chain governance](./learn-polkadot-opengov.md) system, which also enacts them autonomously once voted through.
+Polkadot stakeholders propose and approve upgrades through the [on-chain governance](./learn-polkadot-opengov.md) system, which also enacts them autonomously once the runtime upgrade referendum is approved through on-chain voting.

 As a result of storing the runtime as part of the state, the runtime code itself becomes state sensitive, and calls to runtime can change the runtime code itself.
 Therefore, the Polkadot Host